 Vapor and groundwater monitoring

-• Consistent with §280.45(a) of the federal rule, specified who may perform site evaluations and how evaluations must be reported.
+• Consistent with §280.45(a) of the federal rule, specified who may perform site evaluations.
+Unlike the federal rule, specified that site evaluations must be reported to the department with the checklist documenting the installation.

 Statistical inventory reconciliation (SIR)